arjunguha/compsci220-scala/README.md

 The Vagrant environment has the same GUI (Lubuntu), JVM, and Scala that students use in the course, but excludes utilities such as text editors.
-The Vagrant environment is mounts this repository at `/home/vagrant/src`.
+The Vagrant environment mounts this repository at `/home/vagrant/src`.
 So, you can use a text editor on the host to edit files.

-# Preliminaries
+## Setup

     host$ vagrant up --provider virtualbox